Most Innovative Campaign

 Executive summary - 30%

 a) Tell us the story of your innovative campaign.
-Explain what issue led you to make this change, how was it applied and the impact it made to your fundraising success and organisational strategy.
-Why was this groundbreaking for your organisation?
+Tell us what issue led you to make this change, how was it applied and the impact it made to your fundraising success and organisational strategy.
+Why was this groundbreaking for your organisation or fundraising in general?

 b) Please provide a short (approx. 1-3 min) video telling your campaign story.
 Why should your campaign win this award?
 This can be a simple video filmed on your phone.
 The quality of the production will not be considered in the judging process – it’s about the story you tell.